Taking Stock 28 August 2025

 If the consenting process is overseen by adults, the Santana share price would soon enable a placement at a much less dilutive formula than applies now.

-A third possible interpretation is that Santana’s board is insuring against a long, slow, expensive consenting process, muddled by the potential delays caused by any science-based opposition (not the empty vessel shrieking of the likes of the Tarras spokesperson).
+A third possible interpretation is that Santana’s board is insuring against a long, slow, expensive consenting process, muddled by the potential delays caused by any science-based opposition.

 I guess that a fourth explanation might be that Santana’s directors believe the yields and quantum of gold will be much higher than they can forecast, so the dilution of existing shareholders will be offset by inevitably higher dividend pools.